Category: New York

 The following information is pulled from the Instructions for Form IT-201.

 Interest Income on State and Local Bonds and Obligations

-Enter interest income from state and local bonds and obligations from states other than New York State or its local governments that was credited to you during 2013 that was not included in your federal AGI.
+Enter interest income from state and local bonds and obligations from states other than New York State or its local governments that was credited to you during the taxable year that was not included in your federal AGI.
 This includes interest income on:

 - state and local bonds,

 - interest and dividend income from tax-exempt bond mutual funds, and